-In association with The Irish Sailing Association
+In association with Irish Sailing

-As an island economy a healthy maritime sector is key to our national competitiveness.
+As an island economy, a healthy maritime sector is key to our national competitiveness.
 Virtually all our imports and exports pass through Irish ports.

 These pages cover the following sectoral areas: shipowners, harbour authorities, shipbrokers, freight forwarders and contractors, cruise liner operators, port users, seamen, merchants, academic institutions, shipyards and repair facilities, naval architects, navy and defence personnel.